What is Cinematic?

 That quote is from James Allen, a British philosophical writer known for his inspirational books and poetry and as a pioneer of the self-help movement.
 His best-known work, ‘As a Man Thinketh,’ has been mass-produced since its publication in 1903.

 The COVID-19 Pandemic is something none of us had a way of preventing over a year ago.
-It happened so fast that by the time we reacted, many were already hospitalized, and soon many would die.
+It happened so fast, and many would die.

-My way to respond was to help out restaurants and businesses where I live in Roswell, Georgia.
-One year ago today, I did this video to help Bob White and his family, who own Slope’s BBQ, communicate how they were responding to the pandemic and stay open, but for takeout only.
+My response was to help out restaurants and businesses where I live in Roswell, Georgia.
+One year ago today, I made this video to help Bob White and his family, who own Slope’s BBQ, communicate how they were responding to the pandemic and stay open, but for takeout only.

 Over those first few months, I showed what I could do to help businesses.
-I thought surely someone would finally ask me to do one for their business if I did a few of these.
+If I did a few of these, I thought someone would finally ask me to do one for their business.

 I even returned to those restaurants to get testimonials on how those videos helped their businesses.